janelw/Surface-Brightness-Profiles/README.md

 The python codes contained were created using jupyter notebook and is reccomended to run and test the code.

-The comments on the code are self explanatory in terms of data analysis, but for more information on the project itself please see the abstract.
+The comments on the code itself are self explanatory in terms of how it operates but for a more longer exlpaination see the attached paper.
+For a short summary of the conceptualization see the poster.